-Currently, there is no research to support the beneficial healing effects of kambo.
+Currently, there is no research to support the beneficial healing effects of kambo, and there is no need to cleanse the body.
 They may be a result of the placebo effect.
 Regardless, further research is necessary to determine the effects, including potential dangers, of kambo on the human body.

 Kambo is a poison.
 For this reason, it could cause vomiting, sweating, and a rapid heart rate.
 There have also been reported cases of death following a cleanse.
 Even applying it topically can cause death, as the skin absorbs the toxins.

 Because giant monkey frogs are nocturnal, they are only active at night, which makes it difficult to collect kambo.
 However, they have a distinct call, which shamans use to locate their nests.

 After capturing a giant monkey frog, a shaman collects the waxy secretions, or kambo, from its legs.
 They will carefully scrape the secretions onto wooden sticks and leave them to dry.

 Once the shaman has collected the kambo, they aim to release the frog, relatively unharmed, back into the forest.